-Eventually, outside some interval, the function doesn’t do anything surprising.
+Eventually, outside some interval, the function under investigation doesn’t do anything surprising.
 It settles down into a simple pattern.
 We call this eventual pattern the end-behavior.

-End-behavior occurs only for very large numbers.
+End-behavior occurs only for very large domain numbers, out in the tails of the domain.
 Eventually, the numbers are so large that the major pieces of the function just overshadow everything thing else.

 For polynomials, the major piece is the leading term, consisting of the leading coefficient with the highest power term.